Chuck Schumer faces liberal ire over border bill ‘betrayal’

 HOUSE APPROVES BIPARTISAN BORDER FUNDING BILL, AFTER PELOSI REVERSES COURSE UNDER GOP PRESSURE

-Now, those in the House progressive wing are turning their ire toward Schumer, D-N.Y., for not allegedly not fighting for the restrictions they sought -- provisions such as limiting the amount of time unaccompanied minors can spend at an influx shelter, and reducing funding for U.S. Immigration and Customs Enforcement (ICE) by millions.
+Now, those in the House progressive wing are turning their ire toward Schumer, D-N.Y., for allegedly not fighting for the restrictions they sought -- provisions such as limiting the amount of time unaccompanied minors can spend at an influx shelter, and reducing funding for U.S. Immigration and Customs Enforcement (ICE) by millions.

 “Chuck Schumer f---d us,” a Democratic aide told Vanity Fair last week.